-- the alleged defaulters if they will accept their fault and why? - the participants to speak whatever they feel is amiss, wrong, strange and unfair about the game. - the participants should rule on who is to blame for the alleged faults -- the facilitator or the declared defaulters, and why?
+- the alleged defaulters if they will accept their fault and why? - the participants to speak whatever they feel is amiss, wrong, strange and unfair about the game.

-Step 4.
+Step 3.
 Ask the participants what remedial measures should be taken to make the game fair and just?

-Step 5.
-The facilitator reads this selection from Chinua Achebe, a famous African writer who said in his book, Anthills of the Savannah (page 45):
+Step 4.
+The facilitator reads this selection from Chinua Achebe, who wrote Anthills of the Savannah (page 45):